Nazar Garden: History

-The construction of Nazar Garden was the idea of Khajeh Hessam al-Din Afshar, one of the rulers of Kazerun during the Safavid and Afsharid dynasty.
+The construction of Nazar Garden was the idea of Khajeh Hessam al-Din Afshar, one of the rulers of Kazerun during the Safavid and Afsharid eras.
 But in the end, Khajeh Ali Qoli Khan Afshar, the grandson of his brother, who later became the ruler of Kazarun, laid the foundation for the construction of Nazar Garden in 1737 AD.
-He built Nazar Garden in the form of four streets that intersect in the form of a crossroads.
+He built Nazar Garden in the form of four streets that intersect in the form of a crossroad.
 The main trees of the garden were Bitter oranges and Aegle marmelos.

 Denomination

 There are two ideas about the reason for naming Nazar Garden.
 One idea explains the name of Nazar Garden in this way that if we convert the word "Nazar" to Abjad letters, the year of construction of this garden (1150 A.H.) is obtained.
 Nevertheless, Bastani Parizi, an Iranian historian, has a different opinion in this regard.
 He believes that this garden was public and a place to see, view, watch and entertain people, and in fact, it was a city park, and for this reason, it was known as Nazar (means See).